simonrus/about/notes/learning/notes/Active-2020-07-06-PGM-Tutorial-p3-w2.md

 ![full graph](https://simonrus.github.io/about/assets/img/2020-07_PGM_p2_week2_drawing1.inkscape.svg "Graph"){:height="80%" width="80%"}

 ### CPD Model: Number of parameters
-Lets count number of parameters for CPD model.
+Let's count number of parameters for CPD model.
 What would be a total number of parameters?

 $$
 card(F1) = 26 \\